Introducing Abstrax

 This first release focuses on the CLI.

-This version lays the groundwork for:
+This version includes command groups for:

-- Server inspection and system information
+- Server inspection and status

 The CLI is the foundation of the project.
 It should be useful on its own, even before anything larger is built around it.